degrigis/awesome-angr/README.md

 ## Papers :page_with_curl:

-Here a collection of papers based on the angr framework.
+Here a collection of papers which used or whose project is based on the angr framework.

 | Year       | Paper     |
 | :------------- | :----------: |